 2. Interest rate

 Because auto loans are secured by the vehicle, they typically offer lower interest rates than you’re likely to find with personal loans.
-Personal loan interest rates tend to be higher because they tend to be unsecured, though it is possible to offer collateral for your personal loan in exchange for a lower interest rate.
-APRs are as low as 3.99%.
+Personal loan interest rates tend to be higher because they tend to be unsecured, though it’s possible to offer collateral for your personal loan in exchange for a lower interest rate.

-If you have excellent credit, you may be able to qualify for an auto loan with a 0 percent APR through the dealer.
+If you have excellent credit, you may be able to qualify for an auto loan with a 0% APR through the dealer.
 These loans tend to have relatively short repayment periods — no longer than 36 months — and are often advertised on the dealer’s website.

-But even if you can’t get a deal like that on the car you want, you can still find an auto loan with an interest rate ranging from 1.45 to 3.99 percent on both new and used cars.
-With poor credit or no credit, you’re likely looking at an interest rate of around 17.99 percent, although some subprime lenders may offer loans to people with poor credit at much higher rates.
+But even if you can’t get a deal like that on the car you want, you can still find an auto loan with a low interest rate on both new and used cars.
+With poor credit or no credit, you’re likely looking at double-digit APRs, with some subprime lenders offering loans to people with poor credit at much higher rates.

 3. Other fees